 This is why I teach principles from all three strategies in my BodyLove Bootcamp and encourage you to listen to your heart and your body to find the balance that serves you best in your current phase of life.
 As your life shifts, so will your eating habits, and that’s perfectly acceptable when you train with me.

 Clean eating is a popular phrase that simply means “eat real food.”
 Real food—also called whole foods—comes from nature: plant and animal products with just one natural ingredient.
 Nothing added, nothing taken away.
 I firmly believe that whole foods contain all the micronutrition the body needs to thrive and self-regulate.
-(I go into more detail about clean eating here.)
+(I go into more detail about clean eating here and here.)

 Every food contains energy (aka, calories) measured in three macronutrients: carbohydrates (4 calories per gram), protein (4 calories per gram), and fat (9 calories per gram).
 Each macro is needed to maintain optimal health in the body.
 Tracking your intake of these macros may help you balance what’s on your plate and reach your fitness goals.

 Macro counting is an advanced approach to calorie counting, in which you set targets for each macronutrient and track your daily intake (usually in an app like My Fitness Pal).
 In this approach, no food is off limits, as long as it fits your numbers.
 Many people like counting macros because it provides a framework for bringing more frequent splurges into their diet.
 I encourage clients to focus on 80–90% whole foods with 10–20% play foods.
 This tends to increase satiety and improve micronutrition, while still providing plenty of flexibility.